BCR/ABL, p190, mRNA Detection, Reverse Transcription-PCR (RT-PCR), Quantitative, Monitoring Assay

 Assay precision does not appear to be significantly affected by specimen transport or moderate delays in processing.
 However, in specimen with very low levels of bcr/abl, these conditions may cause sufficient RNA degradation to produce false-negative results.
-Thus, specimen should be shipped as quickly as possible and specimens >3 days old at the time of receipt will be considered unacceptable.
+Thus, specimen should be shipped as quickly as possible.
+Ambient specimens over 3 days old and refrigerate specimens over 5 days old at the time of receipt will be considered unacceptable.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.